pheryjs/phery/README.md

 #### Phery::coalesce(...)

 Helper static method that returns the first non null/false/0 item (taken from MYSQL COALESCE).
-Notice that depending on error level, some notices will be THROWN, to make sure use @ in front of the variable
+Notice that depending on error reporting, some notices will be THROWN, to make sure use @ in front of the variable

 ```php
 <?php echo Phery::coalesce($undeclared_variable, UNDECLARED_CONSTANT, $data['no-index'], 10) // return 10 ?>
 ```

-#### PheryResponse - Used as a return value to any function called using AJAX, in most cases
+#### PheryResponse - Used as a return value to any function called using AJAX

-Check the code completion using an IDE for a better view of the functions, read the source or check the examples Any jQuery function can be called through PheryResponse, even custom ones.
+Check the code completion using an IDE for a better view of the functions, read the source or check the examples Any jQuery function can be called through PheryResponse, even custom ones, defined through `$.fn.extend` or `$.function` Since version 2.0, you may nest PheryResponses, and the `this()` method was added, to access the calling element (or form) directly from PHP

 ```php
 <?php